Skip to main content

 • Password; Camera password

-• Incoming TCP Port; This is port for Proxy internal communication, Default 40000
+• Incoming TCP Port; This is the port for Proxy internal communication, Default 40000

-• If same server has multiple cameras which use Proxy, this port need to be different for each Text Channels; example starting from 40000, 40001 etc.
+• If the same server has multiple cameras that use Proxy, this port needs to be different for each Text Channels; for example, starting from 40000, 40001, etc.

 • Validation; XSD